The EU's General Data Protection Regulation (GDPR) went into effect on May 25th, 2018.

 Account Settings for GDPR Compliance

-If you have determined that the GDPR applies to your use of FormAssembly, you will need to navigate to your General Settings → Account and Billing, and then check the box below:
+If you have determined that the GDPR applies to your use of FormAssembly, you will need to navigate to your Account page, and then check the box below:

 Checking this box will let the FormAssembly team know to reach out to you and ask you to sign our Data Processing Addendum.